|The Memorial Boardwalk that leads to the cemetery.|

 Here's the Orphanage Museum's website.

-Here's a list from the above site of books written by some of the state schoolers.
+Some books written by some of the state schoolers:

 Anyway, go visit if you get the chance.